 In August 2017, the FASB issued guidance entitled "Targeted Improvements to Accounting for Hedging Activities."
 The guidance better aligns an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships and the presentation of hedge results.
 The amendments in this guidance require an entity to present the earnings effect of the hedging instrument in the same income statement line item in which the earnings effect of the hedged item is reported.
 This guidance also addresses the timing of effectiveness testing, qualitative and quantitative effectiveness testing and components that can be excluded from effectiveness testing.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2018.
-The Association's financial condition and its results of operations will not be affected by the adoption of this guidance.
+This guidance became effective for interim and annual periods beginning after December 15, 2018.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations.